evansendra/mingit/README.md

 # git-rc
-A smaller set of commands for the most-used commands in git, because who wants to keep typing `git commit -m` their whole lives?
+A smaller set of commands for the most-used commands in git, because who wants to keep typing `git commit -m "blah blah blah"` their whole lives?

 ## Getting started